sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 - SCREAMING_SNAKE_CASE;
 - snake_case;

+T> There are also lowercase, UPPERCASE, and SpoNGEcAsE, but I wouldn’t recommend them because these conventions make it hard to distinguish separate words.

 Most JavaScript and TypeScript style guides suggest the following:

 - CamelCase for variable names and functions;
 - PascalCase for class names and types;
 - SCREAMING_SNAKE_CASE for constants.

+T> One of the benefits of naming conventions that use an underscore (`_`) or nothing to glue words together over conventions that use a dash (`-`) is that we can select a full name using a double click or Alt+Shift+Left or Alt+Shift+Right hotkeys (these hotkeys expand the selection to the end of the word).

 The code that doesn’t follow the established naming conventions for a particular language looks awkward for developers who are used to these conventions: